HnG-Server-Picker/HnG-Server-Picker/README.md

 ❔**FAQ**

-1. Can i leave H&G open when blocking or unblocking servers?
+1. Can I leave H&G open when blocking or unblocking servers?

    It is highly recommended to restart H&G every time you make any changes.